rocky-linux/academy/decks/admin_guide/03-commands.md

 Since there are so many options to the `find` command, it is best to refer to the `man`.

+If the search directory is not specified, the `find` command will search from the current directory.

 ---

-If the search directory is not specified, the `find` command will search from the current directory.
+### `find` command

 | Option              | Description                            |
 | ------------------- | -------------------------------------- |